-MGA 677 - Design for All (5 ECTS, 135h), fall 2017 (16 weeks)
+IFI7329.DT (MGA A08) - Universal Design (6 ECTS, 135h), spring 2022 (16 weeks)

-Instructors: Dr. Alexandros Yertziotis (alexis@idmaster.eu)
+Instructors: Dr Sonia Andreou (sonia.andreou@idmaster.eu)

-Contact Details: For efficient communication all email communication regarding this course should be sent to alexis@idmaster.eu.
+Contact Details: For efficient communication all email communication regarding this course should be sent to sonia.andreou@idmaster.eu.

-Special online "office hours" will be set up for group and individual mentoring and those will be conducted through google hangout/chat.
+Special online "office hours" will be set up for group and individual mentoring and those will be conducted through google hangouts/chat.

-Course objectives: The purpose of the course is to raise awareness on the topic of accessibility among teams that bring together a diverse range of skills and roles to the task of building products/services.
+Course objectives: The purpose of the course is to raise awareness on the topic of universal design among teams that bring together a diverse range of skills and roles to building universal products/services.
 Making decisions and taking actions that enable access for everyone ensures that the challenges that many people have with use of products/services have been considered in the design.
-This course focuses on Web accessibility in particular and aims to provide guidance on how to create websites and web applications that are accessible for everyone.
+This course focuses on Web accessibility in particular and aims to provide guidance on how to create websites and web applications that are universal, thus accessible for everyone.

-Course content: The course contains of following modules: 1.
-A Web for Everyone; 2.
-People First; 3.
-Clear Purpose: Well-Defined Goals; 4.
-Solid Structure: Built to Standards; 5.
-Easy Interaction: Everything Works; 6.
-Helpful Wayfinding: Guides Users; 7.
-Clean Presentation: Supports Meaning; 8.
-Plain Language: Creates a Conversation; 9.
-Accessible Media: Supports All Senses; 10.
-Universal Usability: Creates Delight; 11.
-In Practice: An Integrated Process; 12.
-The Future: Design for All; 13.
-Accessible UX Principles and Guidelines; 14.
-Mapping the WCAG 2.0 Principles, Guidelines, and Success Criteria to the Accessible UX Principles and Guidelines.
+Course content: The course contains of following modules:

+- 1. A Web for Everyone;

+- 2. People First;

+- 3. Clear Purpose: Well-Defined Goals;

+- 4. Solid Structure: Built to Standards;

+- 5. Easy Interaction: Everything Works;

+- 6. Helpful Wayfinding: Guides Users;

+- 7. Clean Presentation: Supports Meaning;

+- 8. Plain Language: Creates a Conversation;

+- 9. Accessible Media: Supports All Senses;

+- 10. Universal Usability: Creates Delight;

+- 11. In Practice: An Integrated Process;

+- 12. The Future: Design for All;

+- 13. Accessible UX Principles and Guidelines;

+14. Mapping the WCAG 2.0 Principles, Guidelines, and Success Criteria to the Accessible UX Principles and Guidelines.

-Learning Outcomes: Upon successful completion of the course, students will be able to: (a) Understand the principles and guidelines for an accessible UX; (b) Apply accessibility best practices and guidelines; (c) Understand how accessible design impacts people's lives and reflect on the importance of an accessible UX; (d) Determine the conformance of Web sites to accessibility checks which can be executed automatically; (e) Perform accessibility checks which need to be evaluated manually.
+Learning Outcomes: Upon successful completion of the course, students will be able to:

+- (a) Understand the principles and guidelines for an accessible UX; - (b) Apply accessibility best practices and guidelines that support universal design; - (c) Understand how universal design impacts people's lives and reflect on the importance of an accessible UX; - (d) Determine the conformance of Web sites against accessibility checks which can be executed automatically; - (e) Perform accessibility checks which need to be evaluated manually. - (f) Support universal design practice through the implementation of (d) and (e).

 Workload: In order to successfully conclude this course, students are required to do individual and group activities.
 Theoretical topics are presented as short modules through google classroom and other forms of synchronous and asynchronous communication.

-Independent work is divided into five parts: work on Assignments workbook (approximately 15 hours); work on individual assignments (approximately 25 hours); work on group assignments (approximately 45 hours); work on a final presentation (approximately 10 hours).
+Independent work is divided into four parts:

+- (a) Work on individual assignments (approximately 25 hours); - (b) Work on group assignments (approximately 50 hours); - (c) Work on literature (approximately 40 hours); - (d) Work on a final presentation (approximately 20 hours).

+Assessment: The exam grade consists of following components:

+- (a) Individual assignments (30%);

+- (b) Group assignments (40%),

+- (c) Final presentation (20%);

+- (d) Overall participation (10%).

-Assessment: The exam grade consists of following components: individual assignments (30%); group assignments (40%), final presentation (10%); Assignments workbook (10%); overall participation (10%).
-Final mark will be on a 0-10 scale in increments of 0.5 points.
+Final mark will be on a 0 - 10 scale in increments of 0.5 points.
 Passing grade is 5 out of 10.